glassboard-dev/gl-vscode-template-arm/README.md

-# VSCode ARM Core Project Template
+# VSCode ARM M-Core Project Template
 At first clone, you should ensure that you have all of the tools installed for your OS as detailed in the Software section of the [README_TEMPLATE](./README_TEMPLATE.md) file.
 After initially cloning this repo, run through each folder/file and ensure the following tasks are completed.
 ## New repo checklist
 - [ ] **.vscode/launch.json**